-NOTE: If a student must drive due to an emergency or missing his/her bus, a parent/guardian for AM students or the sending school and parent/guardian for PM students must call the school prior to the student's arrival, and the student must report to the Business Office to receive temporary permission.
+NOTE: If a student must drive due to an emergency or missing his/her bus, a parent/guardian or the sending school must call the school prior to the student's arrival, and the student must report to the Attendance Office to receive temporary permission.
 If this protocol is abused by students missing the bus and driving extensively, disciplinary action may occur.

-Application process with disclaimers:
+Application Process with Disclaimers: